nickbrandt/GitLab/doc/administration/gitaly/praefect.md

 You will need the IP/host address for each node.

+1. `LOADBALANCER_SERVER_ADDRESS`: the IP/hots address of the load balancer
 1. `POSTGRESQL_SERVER_ADDRESS`: the IP/host address of the PostgreSQL server
 1. `PRAEFECT_HOST`: the IP/host address of the Praefect server
 1. `GITALY_HOST`: the IP/host address of each Gitaly server